Scottish Trace Element & Micronutrient Reference Laboratory

 Interpretation of raised mercury results

 We recommend following guidance developed with input from the SAS Trace Element group and the National Poisons Information Service (NPIS) when considering what action to take in response to a raised mercury result.
-The guidance can be found here.
+The full guidance can be found here.
 The following links from the guidance contain suggested actions when a raised mercury result is found in a non-occupationally exposed individual:

-Blood mercury
+Blood mercury flowchart

-Urine mercury
+Urine mercury flowchart

 Sample Requirements and Reference Ranges for Mercury